Vintage Computer Festivals provide the community with a great place to convene, inspire, educate,

-That being said, each one is fantastic in its own way, and I enjoy each of the ones I've experienced for
+Each one is fantastic in its own way, and I enjoy each of the ones I've experienced for what they are.

-I've been involved in the community for a considerable part of my life, and have no intentions of stopping any time soon.
-I enjoy the exhibiting factor as well as exploring the other computer technology brought in by my fellow hobbyists.
+I've been involved in the community for over half of my of my life, and have watched it grow during that time.
+I enjoy exhibiting at these events, as well as exploring the other computer technology brought in by my fellow hobbyists.
 Many of them have become friends over the years, and have helped teach me the skills needed to repair and maintain my existing collection of computers.
-They've also provided me with networking opportunities to find the machines I want, and find homes for computers I've acquired but aren't right for my collection.
-I would much rather find a good home for a computer than let it languish, unloved in my collection.
-As best as I can, in turn I've passed along my skills and enthusiasm to others to perpetuate the best aspects of the hobby.
+They've also provided me with networking opportunities to find the machines I want, and find homes for computers that aren't right for my collection.
+I would much rather find a good home for a computer than let it languish, unloved in storage.
+As best as I can, I'd like to share my enthusiasm with others to perpetuate the best aspects of the hobby.
+One way I've found to be most enjoyable is sharing photographs from past events I've attended, both to help me recall specific details from years prior, and to hopefully allow the community to find folks that might be of help to them in the future.
 That motivation has manifested itself most notibly in the Cactus, and I'm told that others have drawn inspiration from my work, which is such a nice thing to hear.